saurabh-khanna/saurabh-khanna.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Assistant Professor of Communication Science, University of Amsterdam

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>University of Amsterdam</p>
+    <p>Nieuwe Achtergracht 166</p>
+    <p>1018 WV Amsterdam, NL</p> <br/><br/>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am an Assistant Professor of Communication Science at the [University of Amsterdam](https://www.uva.nl/en/profile/k/h/s.khanna/s.khanna.html), and a Research Fellow at the [University of Oxford](https://www.pmb.ox.ac.uk/person/dr-saurabh-khanna) (Pembroke College).
+I lead research at [theinvisiblelab.org](https://theinvisiblelab.org/) where we leverage machine learning and information retrieval to study both the diversity and the limits of human knowledge in an increasingly digitized world.
+A selection of ongoing projects include:

+- [(In)visible](https://theinvisiblelab.org/): Developing methods to theorize, quantify, and boost invisible information
+- [PictoPercept](https://pictopercept.streamlit.app/): Capturing invisible biases through pairwise visual wikisurveys
+- [Lost Without Translation](https://invisiblelang.streamlit.app/): Estimation and implications of invisible languages on the Internet
+- [Shadowbans](https://github.com/theinvisiblelab/shadowbans): Computational prediction of shadowbans and their implications
+- [Beyond Words](https://theinvisiblelab.org/): Communication beyond the human species

+I received my PhD in Education Policy [minor in Computer Science] from [Stanford University](https://www.stanford.edu/), where I was a Human-centered AI Fellow, a Stanford Data Science Scholar, and a William R and Sara Hart Kimball Fellow.
+My prior background spans Computer Science Engineering [BITS Pilani], Economics [Stanford], and Education [TISS].
+More <a href="/assets/pdf/CV_Saurabh_Khanna.pdf" target="_blank">here</a>.

+I am fond of exploring unorthodox films from diverse cultures, plant-based cooking experiments, and playing sidekick to <a href="/assets/img/coffee.jpeg" target="_blank">this angel</a>.